 With major events during the past years, from the pandemic to the war in Ukraine, we sometimes just want to escape from it all.
 Learn German expressions using "running."

-In the past pandemic year, many of us have probably felt we just wanted to run away from it all.
+With dramatic events from the past few years — from the pandemic, to the war in the Ukraine, to soaring food and energy prices, many of us have like felt we just wanted to run away from it all.
 Everyday reality often feels like too much of a challenge.
-Some of us have lost loved ones or colleagues to COVID-19; others lost jobs or perhaps, homes.
+Some of us lost loved ones or colleagues to COVID-19; others lost jobs or perhaps, homes.

-Even new vocabulary has developed over the course of the last year: stay-at-home orders, mask safety, mask etiquette, mask meltdown, social or physical distancing.
+Even new vocabulary developed over the course of the pandemic: stay-at-home orders, mask safety, mask etiquette, mask meltdown, social or physical distancing.

-For those of us trying to take care of ourselves mentally and physically, we are also faced with other hurdles, too, like not being able to let off steam at the fitness studio.
-Many of us have turned to doing more yoga or dancing at home, or have taken up running or walking outside, seeking more space in the sanctuary of the forest or a park and rediscovering a sense of freedom.
+For those of us trying to take care of ourselves mentally and physically, it's important to get exercise, let off steam and clear our heads.
+During the pandemic, many people took to doing more yoga or dancing at home, or heading out for a run or walk outside, seeking the sanctuary of the forest or a park.